-Lucretia Murphy is an associate vice president at JFF and director of the Center for Justice and Economic Advancement.
-Her work focuses on people and places—developing integrated strategies that increase economic opportunity for individuals and economic prosperity for communities—with a focus on economic mobility for individuals who have been involved with the criminal justice system.
+Lucretia Murphy is vice president of the Center for Justice & Economic Advancement at JFF.
+She develops integrated strategies that increase economic opportunity for individuals and economic prosperity for communities, with an emphasis on economic advancement for young people and adults who have criminal records.

 Her skills and areas of expertise include: